What’s happening at AFG?

 Current vacancies at AFG

-Due to department growth and internal staff movements, we have a few roles available at AFG.
-Click on the links below to read more about what each role entails via our Seek posts.
+If you are interested in pursuing a career at AFG, why not have a look at our current vacancies on Seek.
 We work hard to create a unique culture for our employees; check out or HR page to get an insight into what it’s like to work at AFG.
 If you don’t see a vacancy that suits what you’re looking for, but think you can add value to our team, we’d love to hear from you!
 Email our HR team: email@example.com